thriveweb/trh2/content/services/ambulatory.md

     title: 'Hendra Virus Vaccination '
   - content: "Equine herpesvirus (EHV) is both clinically and economically important worldwide.
 Currently there are nine different herpesviruses that are recognised (EHV-1 to EHV-9).
 However, the most significant types are EHV-1 and EHV-4.\r\n\n \r\n\nThe virus is endemic within the horse population in most countries throughout the world.
 EHV-1 is the most significant of the equine herpesviruses, as it is responsible for causing respiratory disease, abortion (including outbreaks), early neonatal death of foals and neurologic disease.
 However, EHV-4 is also associated with respiratory disease and, less commonly, abortion.
 In any given outbreak of EHV, clinical signs are usually limited to one manifestation of the disease."
     title: 'Herpes Virus '
+  - content: >-
+      A regular program of dentistry is essential for all ages of horse.
+Regular oral examination and dentistry will allow the detection and removal of sharp enamel points that develop due to continued eruption of equine teeth.\r\n\nRegular examination will enable us to detect the early signs of abnormalities in the wear of cheek teeth, irregularities in eruption, decay and periodontal disease.
+We can also detect and correct problems with bitting, head carriage, performance and eating disorders.
+We use a modern, motorised ‘Powerfloat’ at the clinic to allow rapid and thorough completion of dentistry services.
+    title: 'Dentistry '
 section2:
   title: Our Medical Cases
 gallery: